adellej/beans/docs/usage.rst

 .. code-block:: console

-    $ python analyse.py
+    from beans import Beans

+    B = Beans(ndim=10, nwalkers=200, nsteps=100, run_id="1808/test1", obsname='/Users/adelle/Documents/MCMC_burstcode_beans/beans/data/1808_obs.txt', burstname='/Users/adelle/Documents/MCMC_burstcode_beans/beans/data/1808_bursts.txt', gtiname='/Users/adelle/Documents/MCMC_burstcode_beans/beans/data/1808_gti.txt', theta= (0.5, 0.015, 0.2, 2.1, 3.5, 0.108, 0.90, 0.5, 1.4, 11.2), numburstssim=3, numburstsobs=4, bc=2.21, ref_ind=1, gti_checking=0, threads = 4, restart=False)

+    B.do_analysis()

 And it will create a plot of the posterior distributions of your parameters.
+Further analysis is up to you.

 The interesting model information is saved in the "blobs" part of the sampler.
 This is where the parameters for each model run that was executed by emcee are saved (the output of the generate_burst_train routine).
 Unfortunately to save in HDF5 format this dictionary had to be converted to a string, so it needs to be turned back into a dictionary when you read in the save file.
-The script analyse.py has an example of how to do this, and how to access the data you want.
+Have a look in the function do_analysis for an example on how to do this.

 **Checking Chain Convergence**